maheshshinde/PaymentGateway/readme.md

 *	Visual Studio will launch a local development server and open a web browser, allowing to test the API endpoints.

 ## How to run the API:

-**API Key to authenticate will be found on the appsettings.json, though it is not the best practice, just implemented a simple security layer, I have added the key to appsettings.**

 ### Command Line:
 *	Open a command prompt or terminal window.
 *	Navigate to the root directory "Paymentgateway.API" of the Web API project